 Nuclear programs lead to geopolitical instability.

 The raw materials and technology required to generate nuclear energy can be manipulated to produce weapons of mass destruction.
 Countries like Japan, who have no apparent desire to develop nuclear weapons, nevertheless hang onto stockpiles of plutonium and uranium.
 Doing so would make it exceedingly easy for them to develop nuclear weapons and set a precedent for other countries to follow.
 The international “on your honor policies” that govern civil use of nuclear power provide little comfort or security when one considers the volatile countries like Iran, Pakistan and North Korea, which have acquired weapons despite these policies.
+And let’s not forget India and Pakistan’s increasingly heated tensions over Kashmir.
 Nuclear energy has the potential to enable its owners to dramatically alter the world order, a worrying prospect for governments and individuals alike.

 The Bottom Line: Nuclear energy can be an effective tool for mitigating the problems posed by burning fossil fuels.
 Moreover, the continued exploration of new nuclear technologies, like fusion, may even yield the world’s first waste-free energy.
 But these advantages must be weighed against nuclear’s distinct disadvantages, namely, radioactive pollution and the danger of increased nuclear proliferation.
 Do you think nuclear power will advance or ruin humanity?